admirestator/oipmsg/README.md

 OIPMsg
 ======
 An open source client using ipmsg protocol with Qt.
+Create at 2012-10-26.

 Author
 ------